Kaitlyn (wrestler): Final feuds and retirement (2013–2014)

-Independent circuit (2018–present)
+Independent circuit (2018–2019)

 On December 22, 2017, Coastal Championship Wrestling announced that Bonin was to come out of retirement and make her in-ring return on February 10, 2018.
 At the event, titled Breaking Chains, Bonin competed under her real name and defeated Rachael Ellering in singles action.

 On October 27, 2019, Bonin defeated Black Widow and Katie Forbes to become the inaugural Slamforce Africa Women's Champion.

 Return to WWE (2018–2019)

 On July 11, 2018, WWE announced that Kaitlyn would make her return to the company for the first time in four and a half years as one of the participants to compete in the 2018 Mae Young Classic tournament.
 On August 8, in her first match back, Kaitlyn defeated Kavita Devi in the first round match, but she was eliminated in the second round by Mia Yim on August 9.

-On July 22, 2019, Kaitlyn appeared during a backstage segment at the Raw Reunion show alongside Torrie Wilson, Alicia Fox and Santino Marella.
+On July 22, 2019, Kaitlyn appeared during a backstage segment at the Raw Reunion show alongside Torrie Wilson, Alicia Fox, and Santino Marella.

 Other media

-Bonin occasiondbodynews.com, contributing with interviews, photo ops and blogs.
+Bonin occasionally contributes interviews, photo ops, and blogs to the bodybuilding website Hardbody.

 Bonin appeared on the cover of the April 2016 edition of Iron Man magazine.

-Bonin appeared in WWE 2K14 as a playable character.
+As Kaitlyn, Bonin made her sole video game appearance as a playable character in WWE 2K14.

 Business ventures

 On June 25, 2014, Bonin launched a fitness clothing company named Celestial Bodiez.
-She is also a spokesperson for Blackstone Labs and Prime Nutrition, which her former husband owns.
+She is also a spokesperson for Blackstone Labs and Prime Nutrition, which her ex-husband PJ Braun owns.

-In June 2015, Bonin and her then-husband opened a smoothie bar inside the Busy Body Fitness Center in Boca Raton, Florida.
+In June 2015, Bonin and Braun opened a smoothie bar inside the Busy Body Fitness Center in Boca Raton, Florida.

 Personal life

-Bonin married bodybuilder PJ Braun on June 20, 2014.
-On February 27, 2017, she announced that she was splitting from her husband.
-The divorce was finalized on September 26, 2017.
-Her wrestling idol is Goldberg.
-She is of Mexican descent through her mother, who hails from Mexico.
+Bonin married bodybuilder PJ Braun on June 20, 2014, and they divorced on September 26, 2017.